flancian/garden/burn burn burn.md

 Burn brightly.

 Gone gone, gone beyond.
-Everybody gone to the other shore.
+Everybody gone (to the other shore).
 Gone kindly.

 If you have to burn: burn kindly.